- Operating since 2003.

-- Over 240 assisted into formation to the priesthood or religious life
+- Over 260 assisted into formation to the priesthood or religious life.

-- Over $4.3 million awarded.
-100% of gifts go toward aspirants; 90% goes to current class for loan mitigation and 10% is a tithe to the next aspirant class to subsidize their training expenses
+- Over $5.3 million awarded.
+100% of gifts go toward aspirants; 80% goes to current class for loan mitigation and 20% is a roll back to the next aspirant class to subsidize their training expenses.

 Endorsements from Bishops